uni-algo/uni-algo/README.md

 - Hangul Syllable Decomposition

-*The library implements the normalization algorithm in stream-friendly way so it can be used with streams and without memory allocations in all cases.<br />
+*The library implements the normalization algorithm in stream-friendly way so it can be used with streams and without memory allocations in all cases.<br>
 For more info see: https://www.unicode.org/reports/tr15/#Stream_Safe_Text_Format

 **Other algorithms:**